Lai-etal-lab/academic-kickstart/content/authors/admin/_index.md

     institution: Texas A&M University
     year: 2015
   - course: MPhil in Civil Engineering
-    institution: University of Hong Kong
+    institution: The University of Hong Kong
     year: 2009
   - course: BEng in Civil Engineering
-    institution: University of Hong Kong
+    institution: The University of Hong Kong
     year: 2007

 # Social/Academic Networking